bitnami/charts/bitnami/metrics-server/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 6.0.0

+This major release renames several values in this chart and adds missing features, in order to be aligned with the rest of the assets in the Bitnami charts repository.

+Affected values:

+- `service.port` was deprecated.
+We recommend using `service.ports.http` instead.
+- `service.nodePort` was deprecated.
+We recommend using `service.nodePorts.https` instead.

 ### To 5.2.0